 11. Ivanka and Jared’s Washington D.C. rental

-Georgetown Law will soon be the newest home to Tiffany Trump.
-Back in May, The New York Times reported that the 23-year-old daughter of Donald Trump and Marla Maples (his second wife) would be attending Georgetown Law in fall of 2017.
+Georgetown Law is the newest home to Tiffany Trump.
+Back in May, The New York Times reported that the 23-year-old daughter of Donald Trump and Marla Maples (his second wife) would be attending Georgetown Law.
 Located in Washington D.C., Tiffany is staying close to the family.

 13. Tiffany’s Calabasas home with Marla Maples